Europe Travel Friends Travel Italy Travel

 Rome in September

 Start your trip in Italy’s eternal capital and the former capital of the Roman Empire.
 With ancient monuments, Renaissance statues, and medieval churches around every corner, walking through Rome is like walking through history.
 It is also known for its wealth of incredible dining options, as well as excellent nightlife.
-Visiting Italy in September means you’ll get the perfect shot of you tossing a coin in the Trevi Fountain without too many people in the background.
+Visiting Italy in September, with a stop in Rome to soak up the charm and see the sites, means you’ll get the perfect shot of you tossing a coin in the Trevi Fountain without too many people in the background.

 The Canals of Venice

-When you imagine a trip to Italy, images of gondolas float through your head.
-Stroll along the canals of this Venice, known to be one of the most beautiful and romantic cities in the world.
-Explore the wealth of historic churches and world-class museums, and make sure to visit the iconic St. Mark’s Basilica.
+Venice, known to be one of the most beautiful and romantic cities in the world, is one of the best places in Italy to visit in September with temperatures ranging in the 70’s Fahrenheit and thinner crowds.
+Stroll along the canals of Venice, explore the wealth of historic churches and world-class museums, and make sure to visit the iconic St. Mark’s Basilica.

 Florence Tourist Attractions